mirhashf/test_migration/emre/mutations/README.md

 ---------------------------------------------
 1. /api/mutations - Returns mutations.
 Can be paged by appending ?page=1&pagesize=20

+2. /api/mutations/{id} - Returns a single mutation by id

-2. /api/mutations/{id}/annotations - Returns annotations for a specific mutation
+3. /api/mutations/{id}/annotations - Returns annotations for a specific mutation

-3. /api/test - Health check
+4. /api/test - Health check

 To run the API, build with Maven and run the produced WAR file in the target directory, or run **com.bina.mutations.app.Runner.java** from an IDE like Eclipse.